bow-swift/nef/README.md

 ### 📲 Creating a Playground Book

-Swift Playgrounds is a revolutionary app that makes possible develop on iPad.
-In the latest updates, Swift Playgrounds 3.x has added a new feature [UserModules](https://developer.apple.com/documentation/swift_playgrounds/structuring_content_for_swift_playgrounds/using_modules_to_share_code_in_a_playground_book); it let you include swift code and make it available across multiple chapters like modules.
+Swift Playgrounds is a revolutionary app that makes possible to write Swift code on an iPad.
+In the latest updates, Swift Playgrounds 3.x has added a new feature: [UserModules](https://developer.apple.com/documentation/swift_playgrounds/structuring_content_for_swift_playgrounds/using_modules_to_share_code_in_a_playground_book); it lets you include swift code and make it available across multiple chapters like modules.

 nef takes advantage of these new possibilities and advancements in Swift Package Manager to build a Playground Book with external dependencies from a Swift Package specification.